-At December 31, 2010, our debt consisted of \$118.9 million in principal amount outstanding under our credit facility and \$170.0 million principal amount outstanding under our convertible notes.
+At December 31, 2011, our debt consisted of \$145.0 million in principal amount outstanding under our credit facility and \$130.8 million principal amount outstanding under our convertible notes.
 Our debt requires us to dedicate a significant portion of our cash flow from operations to pay interest on our indebtedness, thereby reducing the funds available to use for acquisitions, capital expenditures and general corporate purposes.
 Our ability to make interest payments on our debt, and to fund acquisitions, will depend upon our ability to generate cash in the future.
 Insufficient cash flow could place us at risk of default under our debt agreements or could prevent us from expanding our business as planned.
 Our ability to generate cash is subject to general economic, financial, competitive, legislative, regulatory and other factors that are beyond our control.
 Our business may not generate sufficient cash flow from operations and future borrowings may not be available to us under our senior credit facility in an amount sufficient to enable us to fund our other liquidity needs.

-Terms of our credit facility may adversely affect our ability to run our business.
+Terms of our credit facility may adversely affect our ability to run our business and/or reduce shareholder returns.